fishforwish/fgc/README.md

 Basically, this paper is about norm and behaviors.
 We studied KMNS: Kenya 2008/9, Mali 2006 (C: the report was in French), Nigeria 2008 and Sierra Leone 2008. *** Guinea 2005 shall be included (The 2012, 2018 include only basic fgc questions)!!!***
-Updated: by Nov 3, 2023, the newer data of Kenya (Kenya 2014, Mali 2012-3/18, Nigeria 2013/18 and Sierra Leon 2019) did not have comparable datasets for the goals of this study, so we sticked to the current older datasets).
-However Sierra leone 2013 DHS and Kenya 2022 do have similar data and that will allow us to do a quasi longitudinal comparison.
+Updated: by Nov 6, 2023, the newer data of Kenya (Kenya 2014, Mali 2012-3/18, Nigeria 2013/18 and Sierra Leon 2019) did not have comparable datasets for the goals of this study, so we sticked to the current older datasets).
+We also checked the other African countries with high FGC prevalene (i.e., countries with more than 20% of FGC prevalence:  Burkina Faso** (2010, 2021), Central African Republic(nd, no data), Chad**(2014-5), Cote Dlvoire**(2011-2), Djibouti(nd), Egypt(nd), Eritrea(nd), Ethiopia**(2016), Gambia (nd), Guinea Bissau (nd), Guinea** (2018), Liberia, Senegal**(2019, 2018, 2017,2016,2015,2014,2010-1,2005,), Somalia(na), and Sudan(na)) and found no data met our critera.
+However Sierra leone 2013 DHS and Kenya 2022 do have similar data and that will allow us to do a quasi longitudinal comparison.  (** data with questions of religion and whether to continue the practice).
+Data before 2000 were not considered due to limited access and/or no related questionnaires found.
 We can do:
 - KMNS data with similar years
 - Sierra Leone 2008 vs. 2013 (and 2019)